timbba80/homeassistant-phyn/README.md

 # homeassistant-phyn

-Home Assistant custom component for interfacing with [Phyn](https://www.phyn.com) Smart Water Assistant.
+Home Assistant custom component for interfacing with [Phyn](https://www.phyn.com) Smart Water Assistant and Kohler H2Wise+ by Phyn.

 This integration currently provides the following capabilities: